ENVIRONMENT

 KISCO enhances employees’ environmental management awareness and conducts specialized environmental management training tailored to job roles to strengthen environmental risk management and prevent accidents.

-Category Frequency Training hour Target of training Completion count
+Category Unit Training hour Target of training Completion count*

-Training for air quality management technology 3 years 28 hours Safety management person 5
+Training for air quality management technology 3 years 28 hours Environmental Manager 2

-Training for water quality management technology 3 years 28 hours Safety management person 2
+Training for water quality management technology 3 years 28 hours Environmental Manager 2

-Education for workers handling hazardous chemicals Annual 2 hours Handling of hazardous chemicals 102
+Education for workers handling hazardous chemicals Annual 2 hours Non-chemical Handler 101

 To respond to strengthening environmental regulations, both domestically and internationally, KISCO has established dedicated teams for each area and continuously monitors all related laws and regulations, as well as guidelines from various domestic and international government and private initiatives.
 KISCO has established procedures to comply with these regulations and introduced management systems to manage each item.